Mary Madison, RN, RAC-CT, CDP

 Chapter 9: Inpatient rehabilitation facility services

-Chapter 12: The Medicare Advantage program: Status report and mandated report on dual-eligible special needs plans
+Chapter 11: The Medicare Advantage program: Status report

 Appendix A: Commissioners’ voting on recommendations